Eliav2/react-xarrows/README.md

 ```

 you can keep things simple or provide more detailed props for more custom behavior - the API except both.
-for example - you can provide `label:"middleLable"` and the string will apear as middle label or customize the labels as you please: `label:{end:{text:"end",extra:{fill:"red",dx:-10}}}`.
+for example - you can provide `label:"middleLabel"` and the string will appear as middle label or customize the labels as you please: `label:{end:{text:"end",extra:{fill:"red",dx:-10}}}`.
 see typescript types above for detailed descriptions of what type excepts every prop.

 #### 'start' and 'end'